 School, during the early years this writer attended, was a two-room schoolhouse that would teach the children from Kindergarten through the tenth grade.
 Later extra classrooms were added.
 One teacher would teach four or five grades at once.
 Every year a Christmas concert was put on by the school at the recreation hall.
 That was our favourite time of year, getting time off of classes to build sets, learn our lines, and rehearse, rehearse, rehearse!

 Most kids probably had a favourite teacher.
 Mine was Margaret Glendinning.
 She was tough, but everyone knew she cared.
 She saw my potential as a writer (being an author herself) and encouraged me.
-Some may remember her book "Gertie the Horse Who Thought and Thought," published in 1951, You can read the first chapter here.
+Some may remember her book "Gertie the Horse Who Thought and Thought," published in 1951, I found a copy of the book on ebay and bought it.
+You can read the first chapter here.

 Firing spitballs was a popular way to get into trouble.
 I remember shooting one at a kid in front of me, missing and hitting the chalk board, inches from Miss Glendinning.
 Boy, I was in trouble and felt bad about it at the same time!

 One of the most memorable events that took place during my time there was in the fall of 1961 when the school kids wrote a letter to Sir Winston Churchill, congratulating him on his 87th birthday.
 The students each wrote a letter and the three best ones were then sent to the former British Prime Minister.
 The Canyon students were thrilled when Sir Winston hmself sent a personal reply back thanking the kids for the well wishes.
 To add to the excitement, the Toronto Telegram did an article on the event.